Visa requirements for Icelandic citizens

-In order to travel to another country, an Icelandic citizen requires a passport, except within the Nordic Passport Union, where no identity card is formally required.
-However, an identity card such as a driving licence is useful.
+In order to travel to another country an Icelandic citizen requires a passport, except within the Nordic Passport Union where no identity card is formally required.
+However, identification such as an Icelandic driving licence is useful.
+A passport is also not required for holders of the Icelandic identity card for travel to EFTA or EU countries, as well as certain other countries.

-As of 11 January 2022, Icelandic citizens had visa-free or visa on arrival access to 180 countries and territories, ranking the Icelandic passport 11th in terms of travel freedom according to the Henley Passport Index.
+As of 2025, Icelandic citizens have visa-free or visa-on-arrival access to 181 countries and territories, ranking the Icelandic passport 11th tied with passport from Lithuania in the world according to the Henley Passport Index.